dchambers/composerjs/README.md

 });
 ```

+The `p()` method here is used to refer to one of the handler nodes properties.

 Since composable models are useful precisely because they increase re-usabilty, it will often be the case that the property names used within the model don't correlate with the names used by the handler, in which case the `as()` method can be used for translation, for example: